noir-clojure/webnoir/tutorials/sessions.markdown

 {% endhighlight %}

 As of 1.1.0, Noir also has flashing, which is typically used to store a simple message across redirects.
 For example, if you redirect after a user is created, you would show the message "User added" on the user listings page.
-Note that flashes in Noir have the lifetime of one retrieval, meaning that after the first (flash-get) the value will be nil.
+Note that old versions of Noir had flashes that had a lifetime of one retrieval, meaning that after the first (flash-get) the value will be nil.
+The flashes in the newer versions last for one *request*, meaning you can refer to it multiple times during that one request and on the next request it will be gone.

 {% highlight clojure %}
 (session/flash-put!
 "User added!")